-The FFS postop is one of the main sources of concern of facial feminization patients.
+The FFS postop period is one of the main sources of concern of facial feminization patients.
 Here you will find information on the topic of your care and well-being during the entire facial feminization process.
 No answer here?
 Just ask!

 One of the most important aspects of the FFS postop process involves the appropriate aftercare management of the patient, both immediately after the operation as well as on the long-term.
 Proper recovery has a strong influence on whether the patient returns to her usual routine swiftly.
 The immediate postoperative period is the most intensely influential one, both physically and emotionally.
 It requires a strict protocol to ensure that the patient receives constant care and is made to feel that she can count on the close support of the professionals involved in her treatment.
 While the situation may vary according to the patient, the face usually experiences significant inflammation after surgical manipulation, which is most obvious in the eyelid, nose, jaw, and chin areas.